bmlt-enabled/bread/readme.txt

 2. Activate the plugin through the Plugins menu in WordPress
 3. Go to the Meeting List menu option.
 4. Click on Read This Section First.

+Upgrade Information from BMLT Meeting List Generator (original)

+Follow all these steps, keep in mind that once you start using bread, it's not going to be easy to back to the original plugin.

+1. Ensure that bread is de-activated.
+2. Go to your existing "Meeting List", and export the configuration.
+(This is in-case something goes bad and you need to undo something).
+3. If you have a multi-site installation, be sure to export each one of the configurations within your Network.
+4. De-activate the BMLT Meeting List Generator plugin from your site or network (for multisites).
+5. Activate bread.
+Bread is intended to be fully compatible with BMLT meeting list generator settings.
+6. If there is an issue, you can always de-activate bread and go back to the original plugin.
+7. You can always restore any files if something got damaged or corrupted assuming that you followed steps 2 & 3.

 == Frequently Asked Questions ==